Bitterroot Outfitters

 Where do I fly into?

 Missoula Montana.
 From there it is a 4 -5 hour drive to the trailhead.
-You may want to consider driving and staying at Salmon Id, North Fork Id, (2 hours from trailhead) or Darby MT (3 hours from trailhead).
+You may want to consider driving and staying at Salmon Id, North Fork Id, (2 hours from Corn Creek trailhead) or Darby MT (3 hours from Kim Creek trailhead).

 What distance will we be shooting?